runtian97/Python-code/README.md

 ```
 ```
 elements= {"hydrogen": 1, "helium": 2, "carbon": 6}
-elements[4]= 'dog'                   //insert 4 with the value of 'dog' in the dictionary
+elements[4]= 'dog'                   //insert key 4 with the value of 'dog' in the dictionary
 print(elements)
 {'hydrogen': 1, 'helium': 2, 'carbon': 6, 4: 'dog'}
 ```